When someone is struggling with suicidal thoughts, it can be hard to know what to do, but there are steps you can take to have a positive impact.

-“We’re seeing an increase in suicidal ideation among teens and young adults since the pandemic started that’s quite dramatic,” said Cambria Bruschke, who holds a master’s in social work and is Kaiser Permanente’s national project lead for suicide prevention.
+“We’re seeing an increase in suicidal ideation among teens and young adults since the pandemic started that’s quite dramatic,” said Cambria Bruschke, who holds a master’s degree in social work and is Kaiser Permanente’s national project lead for suicide prevention.
 In a June 2020 survey of more than 5,000 Americans, 11% said they had seriously considered suicide in the past 30 days.
 For respondents between 18 and 24 years old, the number was 25%.

-Whether you’re thinking about suicide or concerned about someone else, the most important thing is to talk about it.
-If someone confides in you, you can simply listen and encourage them to seek help.
+Whether you’re thinking about suicide or are concerned about someone else, the most important thing is to talk about it.
+If someone confides in you, you can listen and encourage them to seek help.

 “Some people worry that bringing up the topic of suicide with someone they are concerned about may put the idea in their mind,” said Bruschke, “but we know from the research that this isn’t the case.
 We need to be able to ask people directly if they’re having thoughts of harming themselves.”

 Don’t be afraid to be direct.
 If you’re concerned, you can ask: “Have you been thinking about suicide?”

 Check out Find Your Words for more suggestions about how to bring up the topic with friends and family members in a nonthreatening and nonjudgmental way.

 Take the time to learn about suicide.
 Learn what to say and what to do if someone you know is struggling.

 “One of my favorite campaigns is Take 5 to Save Lives,” said Bruschke, “which guides you through 5 simple things you can do to get involved and stay informed.”

 Keep an eye out for any changes, especially in behavior.
 Listen for expressions of worthlessness, sadness, isolation, or anger.
 Watch for either acting out or withdrawal, especially in teenagers.